Authored by Dr Helena Boschi for Lansons

 (delivery 2 weeks)

-Originally self-published in collaboration with author, Dr. Helena Boschi, a psychologist specialising in applied neuroscience, the latest edition is now published globally by renowned business publisher Wiley with new content addressing uncertainty heightened by COVID-19 and a plethora of new research.
+Originally self-published in collaboration with author, Dr. Helena Boschi, a psychologist specialising in applied neuroscience, the latest edition is published globally by renowned publisher Wiley with new content providing insight into neuroscience, brain-gut health and behaviours relating to the impact of COVID-19.

 “It is human nature to seek clarity and answers amongst the plethora of information provided.
 Never has it been more important to forge a path through this ambiguity and feel in control.
 ‘Why We Do What We Do’ provides valuable insights into human behaviour and helps answer questions around our natural responses to change and uncertainty.”

 - Dr Helena Boschi, author and neuroscientist

 Why We Do What We Do combines scientific research with concrete examples and illustrative stories to clarify, in an easy-to-understand way, the complex mechanisms of the human brain and how it affects our behaviour every day.

-A wide range of topics are examined, unveiling different facets of the brain with practical tips and ideas around how to deal with the impacts on our behaviour, mental health, methods of communication and decision-making.
+A wide range of topics are examined, unveiling different facets of the brain with practical tips and ideas for understanding our behaviour, mental health, communication and decision-making.